-Randomization takes place after the patient 1) has completed a successful bone marrow aspiration (Attachment 2) 2) the bone marrow aspirate has been processed by the site's cell processing lab using the Sepax system, and 3) the resulting product has passed release criteria (i.e., is safe to infuse).
+This is the second of the two randomizations that each individual must complete to be a participant in this study (Attachment 2).
+This second step takes place after the patient 1) has been successfully randomized to Day 3 or Day 7 therapy, 2) has completed a successful bone marrow aspiration (Attachment 3) 3) the bone marrow aspirate has been processed by the site's cell processing lab using the Sepax system, and 4) the resulting product has passed release criteria (i.e., is safe to infuse).
 Study product randomization is carried out by the unblinded cell processing technician.
 Conducting study product randomization just before infusion minimizes the number of participants who are randomized to the intervention but do not receive the intervention.
-When the bone marrow aspiration is complete, please enter the bone marrow aspiration form (CNC029) into the web application.
+When the bone marrow aspiration is complete, please enter the bone marrow aspiration form (CNB029) into the web application.